This article originally appeared on Noisey Canada.

 Drake named his 2016 tour Boy Meets World, but that title was more apt for someone else on the bill: Pressa.
 The artist would be introduced to performing live by way of European stages as an opening act for Drake, placed alongside other artists like Baka and Popcaan.
 It’s certainly not the typical trajectory for a rapper from Toronto but it’s one he’s taken on with fierce confidence.
-It’s also one that’s required him to maneuver with extreme pushback from the Toronto Police and frequent reminders of his past.
+It’s also one that’s required him to manoeuvre with extreme pushback from the Toronto Police and frequent reminders of his past.

 With only a few interviews done, and plenty of articles written about his character, one can say that his narrative has been largely dictated by others.
 Pressa’s music career is his chance for redemption and he’s very candid about how he’d like to be remembered.
 “He was the first real rapper outta Canada”, he says. ”The first realest gangsta rapper outta Canada to really do this and make it.
 I want them to remember me as the best, not only in Canada, but also in the world.”